akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 You need to import products from the PIM into your print solution.
 But which products?
 All of them?

-Products are prepared in Akeneo PIM but not all of them are intended to be exported to your print platform.
+Products are enriched in Akeneo PIM but not all of them are meant to be exported to your print platform.

 Because the PIM is multi-channels, multi-languages and offers the capability to model a catalog for different needs, you should allow your end-users to define which PIM data they want to import via an advanced filter system.